-Today In Hip-Hop: Raekwon Releases ‘Only Built 4 Cuban Linx…’
+Today in Hip-Hop: Raekwon Drops ‘Only Built 4 Cuban Linx…’

 On this day, August 1, in hip-hop history…

 1995: Raekwon creates a visual album that changes the game.The word ‘classic’ gets thrown around like a beach ball at a music festival these days.
 But when talking about Raekwon’s debut album it is truly appropriate.
 Classic albums are pieces that change a genre and Only Built 4 Cuban Linx… did just exactly that.

 The album dropped in 1995 at a time when the Wu ruled the world.
 With the heat of their debut album at solar levels they were able to broker solo deals at various labels while maintaining control of their projects.
 And while Cuban Linx was not the most anticipated of the Wu solo projects (Meth owned that title) its gone on to be one of the most critically acclaimed projects in the Shaolin cannon.

 The full title, Only Built 4 Cuban Linx Niggaz, gives a better understanding of who the Chef was speaking to with his work.
 While the entire Clan represented the raw street energy of New York, Linx was for and to the grimy yet Cristal bottle poppin hustlers and bringing their world to life.
 Linx was the soundtrack for cats taking penitentiary chances on a regular basis.
 The cinematic feel of the album expanded past the sampled bit of dialogue from various films to the crediting of Ghostface Killah as a “guest star” and executive producer RZA as “the director.”